Why and How: Improving Your Photos in 15 Steps – Part 1

 The subject acts as a support beam.
 It holds up the emotion that is shared in the image.
 It could also be used as a channel through which messages flow.
 However, if you place too much importance on the subject in artistic photography, then you are returning to the field of illustrative photography.
 Your subject will become an illustration rather than an interpretation of what you see.

 The composition of a nature photograph involves organizing all photographic elements of a scene in order to create a balanced and harmonious picture.

 The choice of a good composition makes it possible to highlight the main photographic elements, such as the subject (s).

 This way of composing was intended to create aesthetic images which are pleasant to view.

 If you want to create interesting photos that make sense, then you should not solely focus on the composition.
 It is just one ingredient in the recipe.
 A good composition should allow you to place the photographic elements so that they properly express your emotions and your messages.

 The elements of the photographic language that you are going to use will be developed in your composition.
 Be very vigilant during this step.

-Remember this acronym TDLSC.
-If you apply it correctly, your photographs will have that little extra that makes the difference with other photographers This is how you will customize your photographic creations.
+Remember this acronym: TDLSC.
+If you apply it correctly, your photographs will have that little extra “secret ingredient” that makes them stand out in comparison to with other photographers.
+This is how you will customize your photographic creations.